Alumni & Supporters

 CS@Mines is able to support a number of efforts to recruit and retain a diverse student population thanks to funding from our generous donors.
 Ten years ago, the CS degree program at Mines had 157 majors, 17 women (10.8%), and 12 students from underrepresented groups (7.6%).
 As of Fall 2019, CS@Mines has 679 majors, 146 women (21.5%), and 132 students from underrepresented groups (20.2%, which is out of 654 due to “not reported”).
 Due to the transformation, CS@Mines was recognized in 2019 by the National Center for Women & Information Technology (NCWIT) for our work to increase the participation of women in computing.
 As the Grand Prize recipient, CS@Mines received $100,000 to continue our diversity efforts.

-CS@Mines is involved in a number of student organizations on campus, seven of which have a significant computing focus: ACM, ACM-W, cybersecurity, Linux, robotics, sports analytics, and blockchain.
+CS@Mines students are involved in a number of student organizations on campus, seven of which have a significant computing focus: ACM, ACM-W, cybersecurity, Linux, robotics, sports analytics, and blockchain.

-CS@Mines students travel around the world to participate in hackathons/ programming competitions (and our students often do quite well!).
+CS@Mines students travel around the world to participate in hackathons/ programming competitions, and our students often do quite well!
+Examples in 2018-19 academic year include: IEEE Robotics Competition, Facebook Hackathon, and NSA Codebreaker Challenge.

 CS@Mines undergraduates have the opportunity to broaden their overall Mines experience with research and innovation, as well as explore computer science in more depth through scholarship.
 CS Research Honor students work closely with faculty members and their research teams.